Kong/kong-deployment-toolkit/README.md

 This tool runs with the privileges of the _executing user_ and does not elevate privileges at any time.

 ## Environemnt Variables
 `ENABLE_CONFIG_DUMP` - Enables dumping of workspace config.
-Default is to not create workspace config dumps.
+Default is to not create workspace config dumps.<br/>
-`KONG_ADDR` - For directing the collector to the address of the admin-api (Used to dump Kong config) `DECK_HEADERS` - As with deck, used for RBAC credential headers for admin-api `LOG_LEVEL` - "debug" will enable debug logging on the stdout of the container, otherwise info level logging only.
+`KONG_ADDR` - For directing the collector to the address of the admin-api (Used to dump Kong config)<br/>
+`DECK_HEADERS` - As with deck, used for RBAC credential headers for admin-api<br/>
+`LOG_LEVEL` - "debug" will enable debug logging on the stdout of the container, otherwise info level logging only.<br/>
 `KONG_RUNTIME` - Currently only 'docker' and 'kubernetes' are supported.
-IF left empty, application will attempt to find one or the other.
+IF left empty, application will attempt to find one or the other.<br/>
-`KUBECONFIG` - Needs to point to a volume containing the ~/.kube/config or similar kubernetes config file.
+`KUBECONFIG` - Needs to point to a volume containing the ~/.kube/config or similar kubernetes config file.<br/>

 Either the docker socket or the kubeconfig file need to be added as a volume to the container in order to extract logs from either deployment framework.

 ## Volume Mounts
 `-v ~/config_dumps:/tmp` - Used to extract the dump files when they are collected.
-The KDT will put them in the /tmp directory.
+The KDT will put them in the /tmp directory.<br/>
-`-v /var/run/docker.sock:/var/run/docker.sock` - Necessary if you are running Kong inside docker and want to extract logs.
+`-v /var/run/docker.sock:/var/run/docker.sock` - Necessary if you are running Kong inside docker and want to extract logs.<br/>
 `-v ~/.kube/docker_config:/kube/config` - Necessary if you are running Kong in K8s.
-Used alongside the `KUBECONFIG` environment variable.
+Used alongside the `KUBECONFIG` environment variable.<br/>

 ## Running the container